 - (xxi) Final Drainage Plan.
 Plans and details describing final stormwater system with Low-Impact Development (LID) practices.
 Refer to Sec.
 30-282.
 Drainage Plan Requirements and Orange County LID Manual. - (xxii) Preliminary Engineering Plans.
-Plans and details describing water, wastewater and other utility systems throughout area covered in Regulating Plan. - (4) Application Process Timeline.
+Plans and details describing water, wastewater and other utility systems throughout area covered in Regulating Plan. - (xxiii) Proof of compliance with the County's Concurrency Management System unless located in a County designated transportation concurrency exception area. - (4) Application Process Timeline.
 Upon submittal of a complete application, the site plan will be reviewed using the following process and timeline. - (A) Staff shall review and make recommendations within 10 business days.
 Each revised site plan shall be reviewed within 10 business days after receipt. - (B) If the Site Plan is found in compliance, the applicant may submit for construction permits.
 Subdivision plans shall be forwarded to the DRC for PSP under the PSP approval process in Ch.
 34.